ska-telescope/ska-sdp-wflow-mid-selfcal/docs/src/pipeline.rst

                           Optional path to a singularity image file with both WSClean and DP3 installed.
 If specified, run WSClean and DP3 inside singularity containers; otherwise, run them on bare metal. (default: None)
     --base-outdir BASE_OUTDIR
-                          Base output directory; a uniquely named sub-directory will be created, in which all products will be written. (default: <current working directory>)
+                          Base output directory; a uniquely named sub-directory will be created, in which all products will be written. (default: /home/vince)
-    --size SIZE SIZE      Output image size as two integers <width> <height> (default: None) --scale SCALE         Scale of a pixel, as a string such as "20asec" or "0.01deg". (default: None) --initial-sky-model INITIAL_SKY_MODEL
+    --size SIZE SIZE      Output image size as two integers <width> <height> (default: None) --scale SCALE         Scale of a pixel, as a string such as "20asec" or "0.01deg". (default: None) --weight WEIGHT [WEIGHT ...]
+                          Weighting mode, either 'natural', 'uniform' or briggs <R>', where `R` is the Briggs robustness parameter, a real-valued number between -2.0 and 2.0. (default: uniform)
+    --initial-sky-model INITIAL_SKY_MODEL
                           Optional path to a DP3 sky model file to use for an initial calibration, before the self-cal starts. (default: None)
     --gaincal-solint GAINCAL_SOLINT